Wednesday, March 25, 2026

 Mt Hood from the Colombia River Gorge

 A rather precipitous drive up the side of a huge ash cone on the edge of the Newbury Volcano caldera near Bend, Oregon, was an opportunity to look down the results of eruptions of a huge shield volcano.
-From the top we looked down into the 17 square mile calder containing 400 cinder cones and vents, two lakes and a large sea of obsidian.
+From the top we looked down into the 17 square mile caldera containing 400 cinder cones and vents, two lakes and a large sea of obsidian.
 Later we had a close up view of the obsidian field which covers about a square mile of jagged black volcanic glass.

 Crater Lake, Lassen and Lava Beds NPS sites each gave us a different perspective in the volcanic experience on the West Coast Volcano trail.